Home > Agriculture > Hydraulic Hose Fittings: Four Things to Consider

 American Hydraulic Fittings Standards

-• NPSM (National Pipe Straight Mechanical): Utilizes straight threads with a 30° seat for sealing.
-If chamfered correctly, it is compatible with NPTF males.
+• NPSM (National Pipe Straight Mechanical): Uses straight threads for sealing.

 British & ISO Fitting Standards